Pipelines in Computing and Software Engineering - Conceptual Article

 This article describes pipelines in computing and software engineering - starting from the fundamentals of pipelines concept in computing, moving to basic instructions pipeline, to pipelines in Unix and Streams API in Java 8.

-Pipelining is a segmentation of a computational process into several sub-processes which are executed by dedicated autonomous units.
+Definition of Pipelining in Computing: Pipelining is a segmentation of a computational process into several sub-processes which are executed by dedicated autonomous units.
 In other words, pipelining can be defined as the technique of decomposing a repeated sequential process into sub-processes, each of which can be executed efficiently on a special dedicated autonomous module that operates concurrently with the others.

-Put simply, pipelines are a way to achieve efficient execution of a series of computing instructions by dividing them to into subsets of instructions.
+What the definition means: Put simply, pipelines are a way to achieve efficient execution of a series of computing instructions by dividing them to into subsets of instructions.
 These subsets of instructions achieve efficiency by making effective use of the computing resources at-hand to execute these tasks in parallel, thus achieving greater efficiency overall from the computing system.

 Have a look at the following diagram which explains pipelining -